openmultiplayer/web/frontend/docs/scripting/functions/NPC_Destroy.md

 :::warning

-- This will remove the NPC from the server completely.
-- The NPC ID becomes invalid after destruction.
+- This will remove the NPC from the server completely and the ID becomes invalid after destruction.

 :::